Digi-shot/shotcreting/README.md

 # Slump test in ShotcreteSimulation

-This repository provides the custom Unity scripts and a runnable demo for the dynamic slump-test case described in the manuscript.
+This repository contains the custom Unity scripts and a runnable demo for the dynamic slump-test case described in the paper A Simulation Engine for Smart Shotcreting in Tunnel Excavation.

 ## Contents